naturalis/nba-log-parser/ReadMe.txt

 Introduction

 This script parses log output from the NBA to csv documents.
-The parser currently supports NBA import logs from Bramhs and CRS; other logs are ignored.
+The parser currently supports NBA import logs from Brahms and CRS; other logs are ignored.